 Get Out of Town

 Note: Check to see if travel is permitted or discouraged in your area.
 Avoid visiting remote communities that are more vulnerable.

 Hikes that are close to the city are often the most popular since they are easy to get to.
 If you drive more than an hour outside of town, the crowds really thin out.
 Better yet, drive a couple hours further.
 Or go away for the weekend: lots of small towns have great hiking and far fewer hikers.
 From Vancouver, consider heading to the Gulf Islands, Pemberton, Sechelt or Kamloops for a weekend hiking get away.
 (Some of my favourite areas are Galiano Island in the Gulf Islands and Wells Gray Park near Kamloops.)

 Many great hikes are located off logging roads.
 When the trails were first built the roads were active and easily navigated by regular cars, but over time the roads fall into disuse, aren’t maintained and become nearly impossible to navigate with a regular car.
 If you’ve got a 4×4 (or can make friends with someone who does), lots more hikes will suddenly be available to you.
 To find hikes accessible by 4 wheel drive, the Backroads Mapbooks are awesome.

 How do you avoid crowded hiking trails?
-Do you have any tips for less crowded trails or hikes near Vancouver?
 Tell me in the comments.